OmShah-117/Machine-Learning/Heart Disease Prediction/Readme.md

 - Recall
 - F1-Score
 - Confusion Matrix
-- These metrics help assess not just correctness, but also how well the model handles false positives and false negatives critical in medical use cases
+- These metrics help assess not just correctness, but also how well the model handles false positives and false negatives critical in medical use cases.

+---

+## ⚠️ Limitations
+- Dataset size is relatively small.
+- Not suitable for real-world medical diagnosis.
+- No hyperparameter optimization at production scale.
+- does not replace professional medical advice.

+---

+## 🧪 Results / Output
+- The trained model demonstrates reasonable accuracy on test data.
+- Visualizations help understand feature impact.
+- Results are reproducible and easy to interpret.

+---

+## 🔮 Future Improvements
+- Add more data.
+- Try advanced models (Neural Networks).
+- Perform hyperparameter tuning.
+- Add cross-validation.
+- Deploy as a web app (Flask / FastAPI)
+- Use a larger, real-world dataset

+---

+## ⚠️ Disclaimer
+- This project is for educational and demonstration purposes only.
+- It is not a medical diagnostic tool.

+---

+👉 Feel free to experiment with the dataset, modify features, or improve the models.
+This repository is meant to showcase my understanding of machine learning concepts and project structuring.

+- If you found this project useful, feel free to ⭐ the repository!